pantheon-systems/documentation/source/docs/articles/getting-started.md

 ## Learn More About the Pantheon Platform

-To gain a better understanding of how the Pantheon system architecture works, see [all about DROPs](/docs/articles/architecture/all-about-application-containers/).
+To gain a better understanding of how the Pantheon system architecture works, see [all about Application Containers](/docs/articles/architecture/all-about-application-containers/).

 ## Known Limitations